Configuration

 Configuration best practices

 - Layer configs in monorepos.
-Place a root config with shared tokens and rules, then add package-level configs to tailor behavior.
+Place a root config with shared rules, then add package-level configs to tailor behavior.

 - Avoid global ignores.
 Prefer targeted